scollier/SATraining/SATrainingEndToEnd.md

 ip a
 ```

 * The docker and flannel network interfaces must match otherwise docker will fail to start.
 If Docker fails to load, or the flannel IP is not set correctly, reboot the system.
 It is also possible to stop docker, delete the docker0 network interface, and then restart docker after flannel has started.
 But rebooting is easier.
+Do not move forward until you can issue an _ip a_ and the _flannel_ and _docker0_ interface are on the same subnet.

 Now that master is configured, lets configure the other nodes called "minions" (minion{1,2}).